Starting a business

 EU/EEA/Swiss citizens

-EU/EEA/Swiss citizens moving to the Netherlands don’t need to obtain a residence permit (MVV) or work permit (TWV) regardless of the type of business they want to start.
+EU/EEA/Swiss citizens moving to the Netherlands don’t need to obtain a residence permit (MVV) or work permit (TWV), regardless of the type of business they want to start.

 Non-EU citizens

-The residence permit for an independent entrepreneur requires proving your business serves an essential Dutch interest and earning a certain number of points in a points-based application.
-However, those from the US and Japan are exempt from the points-based system via certain treaties and can follow a less rigorous process.
+However, those from the US and Japan are exempt from the points-based system via Friendship Treaties and can follow a less rigorous process.

 Unincorporated business structures

 Unincorporated businesses are known as rechtsvormen zonder rechtspersoonlijkheid (legal forms without incorporation), meaning you are responsible for your business income and potential debt.
-In other words, there is no distinction between your private assets and business assets.
+In other words, there is no distinction between your private and business assets.

-The different types of unincorporated businesses are:
+The types of unincorporated businesses include:

 Incorporated business structures